jagotu/BACIL/thesis_text/thesis_text.md

 | 8      | 8    | Valid     | Bit vectors of present tables                                                            |
 | 24     | 4*n  | Rows      | Array of n 4-byte unsigned integers indicating the number of rows for each present table |

-The first issue is that no information about table lengths is present.
+The first issue is that no information about table length in bytes is present.
 This results in **every single parser implementing the format having to implement the format for every single metadata table**, as skipping a table requires knowing the byte length of its rows.
 This completely prohibits an iterative development cycle that adds support for only the necessary tables.
 For example, to implement a utility that only outputs names of all the types available in the component, while only data from the TypeDef table is necessary, all 38 tables defined in ECMA-335 must be implemented.
 The BACIL implementation described here only accesses 11 of these tables.

-The second caveat comes in _II.22 Metadata logical format: tables_ and _II.24.2.6 #~ stream_:
+The second complication comes in _II.22 Metadata logical format: tables_ and _II.24.2.6 #~ stream_:

 > Each entry in each column of each table is either a constant or an index.
 >
 > [...]
 >
 > Each index is either 2 or 4 bytes wide.
 The index points into the same or another table, or into one of the four heaps.
 The size of each index column in a table is only made 4 bytes if it needs to be for that particular module.
 So, if a particular column indexes a table, or tables, whose highest row number fits in a 2-byte value, the indexer column need only be 2 bytes wide.
 Conversely, for tables containing 64K or more rows, an indexer of that table will be 4 bytes wide.
 >
 > [...]
 >